profiteroles/All-My-Flutter-Apps/uniqapp.store/README.md

-<h2>uniQ App Store - Web Site</h2>
+# uniQ App Store - Web Site

-Build with Amazing Flutter 2.2
+## Build with Amazing Flutter 2.2 <br><br>

-Idea behind this is to show the power Flutter across many platforms.
+### Idea behind this is to show the power Flutter across many platforms.
 But this time I have focused on building my own unique web site with Flutter 2.2.
-It's dynamic, responsive and Powerful.
+It's dynamic, responsive and Powerful.<br><br>

-If you wish to experience it yourself please visit www.uniqapp.store for full experience.
+### If you wish to experience it yourself please visit www.uniqapp.store for full experience.

 <img src="shot/1.png" alt="Screenshot">